-- (1) ADVANCED COMBUSTION RESOURCE means a combustion resource, within or outside the District, irrespective of ownership, capable of generating electricity using cogeneration; combined cycle gas turbines; intercooled, chemically recuperated, or other advanced gas turbines; and other advanced combustion processes. - (2) ALTERNATIVE RESOURCE means a resource, within or outside the District, irrespective of ownership, capable of generating electricity in a non-conventional manner, including, but not limited to: solar; geothermal; wind; fuel cells; electricity conservation; and electricity demand side management measures. - (3) APPROVED ALTERNATIVE OR ADVANCED COMBUSTION RESOURCE means an alternative resource or advanced combustion resource which is approved by the Executive Officer.
-The Executive Officer shall disapprove an alternative resource or an advanced combustion resource unless and until it: - (A) Displaces boiler capacity existing in the District on or after July 19, 1991; and - (B) Emits NO_x at no more than 0.10 pound per net megawatt-hours (MWH) on a daily average basis if the resource is located within the District, or no more than 0.05 pound per net MWH on a daily average basis if the resource is located outside the District; for cogeneration facilities, the daily NO_x emission per MWH shall be calculated after deducting 0.013 pound of NO_x for each million BTU of useful thermal energy produced which is not used for electric power generation; and
+- (1) ADVANCED COMBUSTION RESOURCE means a combustion resource, within or outside the District, irrespective of ownership, capable of generating electricity using cogeneration; combined cycle gas turbines; intercooled, chemically recuperated, or other advanced gas turbines; and other advanced combustion processes. - (2) ALTERNATIVE RESOURCE means a resource, within or outside the District, irrespective of ownership, capable of generating electricity in a non-conventional manner, including, but not limited to: solar; geothermal; wind; fuel cells; electricity conservation; and electricity demand-side management measures. - (3) APPROVED ALTERNATIVE OR ADVANCED COMBUSTION RESOURCE means an alternative resource or advanced combustion resource which is approved by the Executive Officer.
+The Executive Officer shall disapprove an alternative resource or an advanced combustion resource unless and until it: - (A) Displaces boiler capacity existing in the District on or after July 19, 1991; and - (B) Emits NOx at no more than 0.10 pound per net megawatt-hours (MWH) on a daily average basis if the resource is located within the District, or no more than 0.05 pound per net MWH on a daily average basis if the resource is located outside the District; for cogeneration facilities, the daily NOx emission per MWH shall be calculated after deducting 0.013 pound of NOx for each million BTU of useful thermal energy produced which is not used for electric power generation; and - (C) Commences operation on or after July 19, 1991; and

-- (C) Commences operation on or after July 19, 1991; and - (D) Is proven to the satisfaction of the Executive Officer that the net megawatt-hours obtained or conserved are real, quantifiable, and enforceable. - (4) ALTERNATIVE RESOURCE OR ADVANCED COMBUSTION RESOURCE BREAKDOWN means an unscheduled condition during which no net electric power is obtained from an approved alternative or advanced combustion resource for 24 continuous hours or more. - (1) ANNUAL CAPACITY FACTOR means the ratio between the measured heat input (in MMBTU) from fuel consumption to an electric generating unit during a calendar year and the potential heat input (in MMBTU) to the electric generating unit had it been operated for 8,760 hours during a calendar year at the permitted heat input rating, expressed as a percent.
-Annual capacity factor does not include heat input of the electric generating unit during the Emergency Phase of the California Energy Commission Energy Emergency Response Plan or a Governordeclared State of Emergency or Energy Emergency. - (52) BOILER means any combustion equipment in the District fired with liquid and/or gaseous fuel, which is primarily used to produce steam that is expanded in a turbine generator used for electric power generation.
-This includes only units existing on July 19, 1991, which are owned or operated by any one of the following: Southern California Edison, Los Angeles Department of Water and Power, City of Burbank, City of Glendale, and City of Pasadena, or any of their successors. - (6) COGENERATION FACILITY means equipment used to produce electricity and other forms of useful thermal energy through the sequential use of energy, as specified in Public Resources Code Section 25134. - (3) COGENERATION TURBINE means any gas turbine which is designed to generate electricity and useful heat energy at the same time (combined heat and power). - (4) COMBINED CYCLE GAS TURBINE means any gas turbine that recovers heat from the gas turbine exhaust gases for use in a heat recovery steam generator to generate additional electricity. - (75) DAILY means a calendar day starting at 12 midnight and continuing through to the following 12 midnight hour 11:59 p.m.
+- (D) Is proven to the satisfaction of the Executive Officer that the net megawatt hours obtained or conserved are real, quantifiable, and enforceable. - (4) ALTERNATIVE RESOURCE OR ADVANCED COMBUSTION RESOURCE BREAKDOWN means an unscheduled condition during which no net electric power is obtained from an approved alternative or advanced combustion resource for 24 continuous hours or more. - (1) ANNUAL CAPACITY FACTOR means the ratio between the actual heat input to an electric power generating unit during a calendar year and the potential heat input to the electric power generating unit had it been operated for 8,760 hours during a calendar year at the permitted rating. - (52) BOILER means any combustion equipment in the District fired with liquid and/or gaseous fuel, which is primarily used to produce steam that is expanded in a turbine generator used for electric power generation.
+This includes only units existing on July 19, 1991, which are owned or operated by any one of the following: Southern California Edison, Los Angeles Department of Water and Power, City of Burbank, City of Glendale, and City of Pasadena, or any of their successors. - (3) CALIFORNIA INDEPENDENT SYSTEM OPERATOR CORPORATION